bitovi/academy/src/react/2-intro-to-jsx.md

 <div className="button primary">So are classes</div>
 ```

-The reason for the discrepency is that the React API is mirrored after the JavaScript DOM API and not after HTML itself.
+The reason for the discrepancy is that the React API is mirrored after the JavaScript DOM API and not after HTML itself.
 A lengthier description of the reasons is available on [GitHub](https://github.com/facebook/react/issues/13525#issuecomment-417818906).

 ### Siblings